ElliottDyson/OSGA/README.md

   Follow this up with whatever you want your fork to be called (and saved as in the storage directory)

-  You can then use run 6000 (or any other integer, divide this value by 10 and you get the number of in-game seconds that the simulation is running for)
+  You can then use run 6000 (or any other integer, multiply this value by 10 and you get the number of in-game seconds that the simulation is running for).
+For instance, 1hr in game = 360 steps

   If it pauses and you want to run it further, you can simply continue the simulation with a new fork of your old version (by closing the old frontend and backend, then loading new ones).